BISC Wrocław: Primary section

 The primary school section is split between the two villas, with junior classes in the smaller villa and senior classes in the larger.
 The school has classrooms for each year group along with a dedicated room for English as an Additional Language.

 Secondary section

 The secondary section is situated in the larger building and has a theatre hall, dining hall, science laboratory and library.
 In addition to classrooms, there is an ICT suite and a staffroom.
 The second floor houses more classrooms for the secondary school.

 Administration

 The School Secretary and Head of School are based on the first floor of the smaller villa.
 The School Administrator is based on the ground floor of the larger villa.

 Curriculum

 Key stages 1 - 3

-Students in Years 1 through 9 follow the National Curriculum of England which is based on the DFES Guidelines.
+Students in Years 1 through 13 follow the Cambridge International Curriculum.
+Students graduate with the Cambridge International A levels.
+BISC Wroclaw has consistently scored outstanding results in international examinations and has graduates attending some of the best universities in the world.

 Key stage 4

-The school offers a mixture of GCSE and iGCSE subjects at Years 10 and 11.
+The school offers iGCSE subjects at Years 9 to 11.
 Subjects offered include: